Cosimo De Giorgi: Awards and honors

 In 1898, at the suggestion of Father Francesco Denza, he was appointed member of the Pontifical Academy of the New Lynxes.

+He was awarded a silver medal by the Italian Geographical Society.

 He was vice president of the Italian Meteoric Association.

 There is a school in Lecce, Liceo Scientifico C. De Giorgi, named in his honor.

 The municipality of Lizzanello has dedicated the Middle School and the way in which he was born.

 Publications

 Cosimo De Giorgi published many works connected to his researches and studies.
 These publications are conserved in the Fondo de Giorgi at Biblioteca Provinciale N. Bernardini of Lecce.

 A bibliography of Cosimo De Giorgi's collection is: